Love Live! School Idol Festival: Collaboration event

 In 2019, the Japanese server of School Idol Festival held its first collaboration event outside the Love Live! franchise.
 The collaboration event with mobile TCG, Shadowverse, was held in both of the games (September 20–30 within the School Idol Festival app).
 Between the 9 girls of Aqours, Yoshiko Tsushima was chosen as representative through fan votes.
 The collaboration campaign includes a new song, "Deep Resonance" that was included in the group's 4th single, collaboration SSR cards of the group, a limited UR card for Yoshiko, as well as login bonuses.

 A Code Geass x School Idol Festival collaboration event was announced in March 2022 as a part of the game's 9th anniversary campaign.
-Event reward includes UR card Chika Takami in Ashford Academy uniform.
+Event reward included UR card Chika Takami in Ashford Academy uniform.

 Service termination

-On January 31, 2023, SIF Japanese server, Worldwide server, and Simplified Chinese server officially announced to terminate the game service on March 31, 2023.
+On January 31, 2023, the SIF Japanese server, worldwide server, and simplified Chinese server officially announced the end of game service on March 31, 2023.
+The game was succeeded by Love Live!
+School Idol Festival 2: Miracle Live!.

 Love Live!
 School Idol Festival 2: Miracle Live!

 The successor to School Idol Festival was announced at the franchise's 2022 thanksgiving festival.
-Along with previous groups—μ's, Aqours, and Nijigasaki High School Idol Club—Liella! will also make their appearance.
-The global version is also under development.
-Players will be able to transfer their game data in LLSIF to SIF2.
-The data transfer will retain players' obtained cards in an album feature.
+Along with previous groups—μ's, Aqours, and Nijigasaki High School Idol Club—Liella! also made their appearance.
+Players of LLSIF were able to transfer their account data in the game to SIF2.
+The data transfer retains players' obtained cards in an album feature.

+In the game, players assumed the role of a student belonging to the newspaper club at their school.
+The player could choose among the main groups to do their interview about school idols with.
+Although not playable, Yu Takasaki, the protagonist of Love Live!
+Nijigasaki High School Idol Club, also makes her appearance.

-Besides the main groups, songs from A-RISE, Saint Snow, Sunny Passion, Wien Margarete, as well as upcoming songs from Hasunosora Girls School Idol Club and School Idol Musical will also be included.
+Besides the main groups, songs from groups and school idols under the Love Live! franchise, like A-Rise, Saint Snow, Sunny Passion, Wien Margarete, as well as songs from Hasunosora Girls School Idol Club and School Idol Musical were also included.

+Liella! performs the opening theme song titled "Miracle New Story."